-The other likely path for the Donner Party or anyone in those first years around 1845 (other easier routes were soon discovered) would be in the steep bare granite slope that begins at the petroglyphs and climbs in the dip to where the "China Wall" was built in the 1860s.
+The other likely path for the Donner Party or any traveler in those first years around 1845 (other easier routes were soon discovered) would be in the steep bare granite slope that begins at the petroglyphs and climbs next to the brush-filled dip to where the "China Wall" was built in the 1860s.
 It is even steeper than the 1864 section above and would have been an even more miserable climb in snow than shown in the Gaul painting.
-Evidence that this was the pre-1864 road route is all the tourists and hikers every day in the summer who seem to just figure that is the most direct way to get to somewhat the same point...the 1914 railroad undercrossing.
+Evidence that this was the pre-1864 road route is all the tourists and hikers every day in the summer who seem to just figure that is the most direct way to get to somewhat the same point...the 1914 tunnel under the railroad.
 But they soon realize it's more of a climb than they expected.
 This 20th Century painting by George Mathis below right is at that location.
 For people and animals using the Donner Lake route before 1864, this climb was probably the most difficult part of the entire journey, with the animals with steel shoes slipping on the steep granite.

 By the way, if you're wondering if we can't just look at the old plans for the DFDL Wagon Road to learn about the engineering and anticipated before and after views...they are nowhere to be found.
-The story is Stanford and the rest burned all records when the government started to "investigate" later.
-Probably a smart move.
+Maybe they'll show up someday.

 Many more photos yet to come...check back.